apollographql/apollo-ios/docs/source/api/Apollo/classes/HTTPNetworkTransport.md

 >
 > - Parameters:
 >   - url: The URL of a GraphQL server to connect to.
->   - session: The URLSession to use.
-Defaults to `URLSession.shared`,
+>   - client: The client to handle URL Session calls.
 >   - sendOperationIdentifiers: Whether to send operation identifiers rather than full operation text, for use with servers that support query persistence.
 Defaults to false.
 >   - useGETForQueries: If query operation should be sent using GET instead of POST.
 Defaults to false.
 >   - enableAutoPersistedQueries: Whether to send persistedQuery extension.
 QueryDocument will be absent at 1st request, retry with QueryDocument if server respond PersistedQueryNotFound or PersistedQueryNotSupport.
 Defaults to false.